GDNatrium/UI-Expansions/docs/examples/Dropdown Menu/Visuals-Example.md

 };
 ```

 We now want to add our dropdown menu.
 For that we first have to set all options we want.
-For our example, we want red, blue, yellow, and green.
+For our example, we want Easy, Normal, Hard, Harder, Insane, and Demon.

 ```cpp
 std::vector<std::string> difficulty = {